ImHappyKumar/happy-dl/README.md

 # Happy DL

-A simple tool to download media from Instagram, Facebook, and Twitter!
-Just provide the direct URL to the media, and this package handles the rest.
+A simple tool to generate direct download links for media from Instagram, Facebook, and Twitter!
+Just provide the post URL, and this package will return a direct download URL.

 ## Installation